nasoq/nasoq.github.io/nasoq_docs/docs/solver.md

 - *diag_perturb:* value added to zero-entry diagonals of the KKT matrix to stabilize LBL and row modification in SoMod.

 NASOQ-Fixed works well across the board without changing a default setting.
 To use NASOQ-Fixed, you can set ``` nasoq->variant = Fixed```.
+NASOQ-Fixed settings are slightly different from the settings in the siggraph2020 paper.
+The `max_iter` parameter in the new settings is decremented by one so it runs faster.
  NASOQ-Tuned uses a range of reasonable settings for these three parameters known as a priori, to perform a rapid sweep for improved accuracy.
 The setting for activating NASOQ-Tuned is:
  ``` nasoq->variant = Tuned``` (This mode has not been included in the API yet).